Charles I.D. Looff: The Carousel Maker

 Looff left his mark on the country’s northeast through his New York-based operations, which were later moved to Providence, Rhode Island.
 By the early 1900s, Looff decided to move to California to continue his work.
 Before leaving Providence, Looff completed a 54-horse carousel, as a wedding gift for his daughter and son-in-law.

-Much like his experience in Brooklyn, he arrived to California in 1910 at a time when coastal cities were experiencing exponential growth.
+Much like his experience in Brooklyn, he arrived in California in 1910 at a time when coastal cities were experiencing exponential growth.
 Before leaving for California, Looff began constructing a massive carousel for the Santa Cruz Boardwalk.
 The carousel, with its 73 horses and two Roman chariots, was shipped to the boardwalk and installed in 1911.
 Looff also built the hippodrome that housed the carousel.
 After more than a century, the carousel remains in operation at the Boardwalk.

-Looff had already proven the power of his creativity before he even stepped foot in California.
+Looff had already proven the power of his creativity before he even set foot in California.
 Allowing him to take the reins for Santa Monica’s beachside entertainment future was a no-brainer.
 Looff designed and built the Looff Pleasure Pier.
 To get to the pier, people entered through the Looff Hippodrome, which still stands today.
 This elegantly designed building had 12 striped towers with castle-like crenelations on the corner towers, along with a Russian-styled onion dome.
 The carousel inside had wooden horses and 1,100 electric lights.
 This was the last carousel Looff built.
-The Looff Pleasure Pier remains in operation to this day, but goes by a different, more recognizable name: the Santa Monica Pier.
+The Looff Pleasure Pier remains in operation to this day but goes by a different, more recognizable name: the Santa Monica Pier.

 Whether you're on the East or West Coast, you're bound to find a carousel built by Charles Looff. (<a href="https://commons.wikimedia.org/wiki/User:MusikAnimal">MusikAnimal</a>/<a href="https://creativecommons.org/licenses/by-sa/4.0/deed.en">CC BY-SA 4.0</a>)

 Whether you're on the East or West Coast, you're bound to find a carousel built by Charles Looff.
-(MusikAnimal/CC BY-SA 4.0)
+MusikAnimal/CC BY-SA 4.0

-Looff left his mark across the country from San Diego to Spokane, Washington; from Fair Park, Texas to Meridian, Mississippi; from to Providence, Rhode Island to Coney Island.
+Looff left his mark across the country from San Diego to Spokane, Washington; from Fair Park, Texas, to Meridian, Mississippi; from to Providence, Rhode Island, to Coney Island.
 His influence on carousel building has remained just as long as his carousels; many operate to this day.

 Would you like to see other kinds of arts and culture articles?
 Please email us your story ideas or feedback at [email protected]

-Dustin Bass is an author and co-host of The Sons of History podcast.
-He also writes two weekly series for The Epoch Times: Profiles in History and This Week in History.
+Dustin Bass is the creator and host of the American Tales podcast, and co-founder of The Sons of History.
+He writes two weekly series for The Epoch Times: Profiles in History and This Week in History.
+He is also an author.